 Established in 1994 as a joint venture between the German Academic Exchange Service (DAAD) and the University of Birmingham, the Institute for German and European Studies is part of a network of centres around the world.
 Our research is cross-disciplinary, encompassing the culture, history, politics and economics of Germany and Europe.

 We are based at the University of Birmingham as an interdisciplinary Institute within the College of Social Sciences and the College of Arts and Law.
-We work closely with other departments in the University, including Modern Languages, History, the Birmingham Research Institute for History and Cultures (BRIHC) and the Centre for Russian, European and Eurasian Studies (CREES).
+The institute brings together experts on Germany and Europe from a range of departments, including political science, modern languages, history and art history.

 An important part of our mission is to support postgraduate and postdoctoral researchers, and to bring them together with experienced scholars and international thinkers on Germany and Europe.